bertjan/graal-native-image-aws-lambda/README.md

 # aws-lambda-graal-native-image
-Run Java code as Graal native image on AWS Lambda custom runtime.
+Run Java code as Graal native image on AWS Lambda custom runtime, exposed by the AWS API gateway.

+Acknowledgements
+---
 This repository is based on the following resources:
 - http://how-to.vertx.io/aws-native-image-lambda-howto/
 - https://github.com/pmlopes/aws-lambda-native-vertx

+Credits to @pmlopes and the Vert.x team for documenting it!

 Preparation/installation of build environment
 ---